Ayaan-Sk/RaktMitra/README.md

    - Start Apache and MySQL.

 5. **Run the project:**
    - Open a browser and visit `http://localhost/RaktMitra/`.

+6. **Preview the project:**
+   - Open a browser and search `https://raktmitra.netlify.app/`.

 ## 📜 Database Schema